souk4711/rubsh/README.md

 * `_ok_code`:
   * use: Some misbehaved programs use exit codes other than 0 to indicate success.
 Set to treats as success.
   * default value: `[0]`
+* `_no_out`:
+  * use: Disables STDOUT being internally stored.
+This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by rubsh.
+  * default value: `false`
+* `_no_err`:
+  * use: Disables STDERR being internally stored.
+This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by rubsh.
+  * default value: `false`
 * `_in`:
   * use: Specifies an argument for the process to use as its standard input.
   * default value: `nil`